Industrial-Shields/librpiplc/README.md

 ## Reference
-rpiplc-lib contains several tests in order to verify the correct operation of the PLCs:
+librpiplc contains several tests in order to verify the correct operation of the PLCs:

 1. [Arduino setup() and loop() functions](#loop-setup-functions)
 1. [set-digital-output](#set-digital-output)